-As of December 31, 2018, the District had remaining voted debt authorization of approximately \$110,000,000.
+As of December 31, 2019, the District had remaining voted debt authorization of approximately \$110,000,000.
 In the future, the District may issue a portion or all of the remaining authorized, but unissued general obligation debt for the purposes of providing public improvements to support development as it occurs within the District's service area.
 However, as of the date of this audit, the amount and timing of any debt issuances is not determinable.
 The District's Service Plan and bond documents place certain restrictions on the District's ability to issue additional debt.
+The District has not budgeted to issue debt in 2020.